 Dining & Nightlife

 Love to eat?
 You’re going to love Orlando.
 We have more than 5,000 restaurants for you to sample, ranging from quick counter service to the ultimate in fine dining.
 You’ll also discover nightlife and entertainment throughout the area.

 - Orlando boasts numerous all-in-one hubs featuring dining, shopping and entertainment.
 These include Disney Springs® at Walt Disney World, Universal CityWalk at Universal Orlando Resort, and ICON Park® and Pointe Orlando on International Drive.

 - Orlando’s famous Restaurant Row is another place to find a wide range of great dining in a compact geographic area.
 Close to International Drive, the 1-mile stretch features dozens of acclaimed restaurants, including everything from family-friendly eateries to fine dining.

 - Families looking to be entertained while they eat can choose from a bevy of dinner shows, including festive mealtime celebrations at select theme park resorts.
-Orlando is also home to numerous standalone dinner shows, including Medieval Times Dinner & Tournament, Sleuths Mystery Dinner Shows and others.
+Orlando is also home to numerous standalone dinner shows, including Medieval Times Dinner & Tournament and others.

 Save on discount tickets: Orlando Dinner Shows

 - Orlando has music-lovers covered.
 Top options include House of Blues at Disney Springs, Hard Rock Live® at Universal CityWalk, and the Dr. Phillips Center for the Performing Arts, Amway Center and Camping World Stadium in downtown Orlando.

 - Numerous other venues host live music, such as Blake Shelton’s Ole Red at ICON Park, B.B.
 King’s Blues Club at Pointe Orlando, and Mango’s Tropical Cafe on International Drive.